What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 Wire Coat Hanger or Plumbing Snake | Tools to use if both plunging and baking soda/vinegar methods have failed.
 Straighten the wire coat hanger until you have a long thin wire with a hook bent at one end or use the plumbing snake, which is designed specifically for clearing drain clogs. |

-Some of the more typical signs of a blocked toilet is when water levels rise to the top of the bowl after flushing.
-It is also possible to notice that water drains away in a slow manner, or hear sounds of gurgling coming directly from your toilet.
+The most typical indicators of a clogged toilet is when water levels rise to the brim after flushing.
+It is also possible to notice that the water drains slowly, or you may hear the sound of gurgling directly from your toilet.

-If you think your toilet is blocked and you are unable to flush it, do not attempt to flush it over again since this could result in flooding.
-Instead, shut off the water supply to the valve on the side of the toilet.
-Then employ a plunger to try to eliminate any blockages.
-If this fails you can call Perth Blocked Drains Plumbing for professional help.
+If you suspect that the toilet is clogged then avoid flushing it over again since this could result in flooding.
+Instead, shut off the supply of water at the valve on the side of the toilet.
+Then make use of a plunger to eliminate any blockages.
+If that doesn’t work contact Perth Blocked Drains Plumbing for professional help.

 Can I stop my toilet from getting blocked?

 Yes!
-There are numerous ways to keep your toilet from becoming blocked.
-These include avoiding flushing non-degradable products like the sanitary products, wet wipes or cotton wool into the toilet.
-It is also important to avoid using oil or grease in the sink as it will cause it to solidify and block pipes.
+There are several actions you can take to prevent your toilet from becoming blocked.
+One of them is to avoid flushing non-degradable items such as toiletries, wet wipes or cotton wool in the toilet.
+Also, avoid spilling oil or grease down the sink which can solidify and block pipes.

-If you’ve tried to flush your toilet, but it isn’t unblocking, or you think there’s a larger issue with your plumbing system that is causing frequent blockages, it’s time to seek out a professional plumber, such as Perth Blocked Drains Plumbing .
-We’ve had years of experience dealing with various plumbing issues that we can quickly detect and address any issues without causing any disruption to your home.
+If you’ve tried splurging your toilet but it still isn’t unblocking, or you think there’s a larger issue with your plumbing system that is causing frequent blockages, you need to get in touch with an experienced plumber such as Perth Blocked Drains Plumbing .
+We’ve got years of experience in dealing with any plumbing problem that we can quickly detect and resolve any issues that cause impact on your property.

-It is suggested that you have the drains cleaned out by a professional such as Perth Blocked Drains Plumbing every 1-2 years.
-This will prevent blockages and help keep your plumbing system in good working order.
-If you regularly suffer from blockages to your drains or slow draining water despite trying to avoid clogging the drains, then annual cleaning can be beneficial.
+It’s recommended that you have clean your drains by a professional like Perth Blocked Drains Plumbing every 1-2 years.
+This will help prevent obstructions and keep your plumbing system operating smoothly.
+However, if you frequently encounter blockages in your drains or slow draining of water despite taking precautions not to clog them, then regular cleaning could be beneficial.

-These techniques are fairly simple to apply as the majority of items are readily available in homes.
-If you’re having trouble with your toilets, don’t be worrying after trying the strategies, you should contact Perth Blocked Drains Plumbing ‘s expert plumbers located in Perth , if you’re in search of professional assistance with your blocked toilets.
+These methods are relatively easy to apply in the majority of cases, and these items are available in homes.
+When facing blocked toilets before worrying after trying the techniques, call Perth Blocked Drains Plumbing ‘s expert plumbers located in Perth , if you’re looking for professional assistance with those blocked toilets.

 Additional Information